Postal workers hit the picket lines

 Anna Rak

-Union members on the picket lines refused to comment, but referred The Signal to Dwayne Corner, CUPW Nova local president, who did not immediately respond.
+Union members on the picket lines refused to comment.
+However, Dwayne Corner, CUPW Nova local president, said the union had no choice but to take job action.

 In an online statement, the national office of CUPW said the union is demanding wage increases, safer working conditions, enhanced retirement benefits, and the expansion of postal services.

-Canada Post, in its own online statement, said the “strike will cause service delays for Canadians.”
+In an online post Friday, the corporation stated the “strike will cause service delays for Canadians.”
 Mail will not be processed or delivered for the duration of the strike and some post offices will be closed.
 Once operations resume, items will be “secured and delivered as soon as possible.”

 This could be an issue for Canadians sending documents to the government.